What is sickle cell anaemia?

-- Methods to deal with sickle cell anaemia have improved dramatically in recent years, so serious complications rarely occur and people now live much longer than they used to.
+- Methods to deal with sickle cell anaemia have improved dramatically in recent years – today, serious complications rarely occur, and people now live much longer than they used to.
 Just 40 years ago, many people died before the age of two by bacterial infection.

 - Sickle cell anaemia is diagnosed using a blood test which detects the presence of the abnormal HbS haemoglobin in the red blood cells.

 - For example, regular blood transfusions can help reduce the risk of complications like stroke, by up to 90%.
-Chelation therapy may need to be given after transfusion to remove excess iron from the patient’s body.
-This excess iron can lead to complications including liver cancer, diabetes and infections.
+Chelation therapy may need to be given after transfusion to remove excess iron from the patient’s body, which can lead to complications including liver cancer, diabetes and infections.

 - Daily antibiotics, such as penicillin, are often given to help protect against serious infections in children aged under five years.

-- Blood and bone marrow stem cell transplants may offer a cure for a small number of people.
+- Blood and bone marrow transplants may offer a cure for a small number of people.

 - All babies in the UK are tested for sickle cell anaemia after birth through the heel-prick newborn screening test.